orbeon/orbeon-forms-doc/xforms/xbl/extensions.md

 ```

-That `xf:group` element will ony be included if the bound node contains an attribute named `prefix`.
-Otherwise the entire
-subtree will be omitted.
+That `xf:group` element will ony be included if the bound node contains a non-blank attribute named `prefix`.
+Otherwise, the entire subtree will be omitted.

 [Orbeon Forms 2018.1 ONLY] This also checks properties such as `oxf.xforms.xbl.fr.currency.prefix` and if the value of the property is found
 and not empty, it is as if the attribute was present on the bound node.